mangrovedao/.github/README.md

 Workflow templates can be copied to our other repos either manually or by going to *Actions -> New workflow* in the target repo and selecting the workflow template in the "By Mangrove" section.

+Workflow templates should reference reusable templates on `master`.
+This ensures that we can control when a reusable workflow is "production ready" and should be used by our other repos.
+See also the "Branches" section below.

 NB: Workflow templates are also called "starter workflows" in the GitHub documentation.